AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

       function Universal (Collection : Set) return Boolean is begin
          for Member of Collection loop
-            if not Predicate (Member) then
+            if not Property (Member) then
-               -- Predicate must be true for all return False;
+               -- Property must be true for all return False;
             end if;
          end loop;